Evelyn's Table

 Evelyn's Table is a Michelin-starred restaurant in London, United Kingdom.

-The restaurant is located in the basement beer cellar of the Blue Posts pub.
-The restaurant offers seating at its bar counter only for just 12 guests, up from the previous 10.
+An intimate 12-seater counter dining experience – Evelyn's Table is located in the basement beer cellar of the Blue Posts pub.

 Since August 2024, Seamus Sam, former head chef at the Michelin-starred Muse in Kensington and Chelsea, has led the restaurant's kitchen.
 He succeeded James Goodyear, who served as head chef from January 2023 to August 2024.
 Before that, the kitchen was helmed by brothers Luke, Nat, and Theo Selby.

 Recognition

 Evelyn's Table has held a Michelin Star since 2022.